20 Sep 2017

 Legionnaires’ disease in DubaiLegionnaires’ disease reported in travellers visiting Dubai

-As of 6 April 2017, the European Centre for Disease Prevention and Control (ECDC) has reported 50 cases of Legionnaires’ disease (LD) in European residents returning from travel to Dubai, United Arab Emirates (UAE), including 24 cases in travellers from the United Kingdom (UK) since 1 October 2016.
-This is a small increase in the overall number of cases, compared to the same period in 2014-15 and 2015-16.
+As of 1 August 2017, the European Centre for Disease Prevention and Control (ECDC) has reported 72 cases of Legionnaires’ disease (LD) in European residents returning from travel to Dubai, United Arab Emirates (UAE), including 34 cases in travellers from the United Kingdom (UK) since 1 October 2016 .
+In comparison, the UK reported an average of ten cases for the corresponding period in 2014-15 and 2015-16 .
 All those infected stayed in Dubai during the 2 -10 days before onset of symptoms .
+All cases are laboratory confirmed.

-Dubai is a popular destination for UK travellers, which may explain the higher number of LD cases in UK travellers compared to those reported in other European countries.
-The UAE authorities have reported that environmental testing for Legionella spp. from hotels and commercial accommodation associated with LD cases is within acceptable limits; there is no information about any additional environmental investigation in the wider community .
+Dubai is a popular destination for UK travellers, who represent the third largest group of visitors by nationality to Dubai; this may explain the higher number of LD cases in UK travellers compared to those reported in other European Union countries .

 However, in the absence of a potential source(s) being identified and with limited information about the wider public health investigations being carried out in Dubai, PHE is unable to advise about the potential environmental source of these infections.